 Our historic main campus in Saskatoon is recognized as one of the most beautiful in Canada, with plenty of green space, stately greystone buildings and tree-lined walkways.

 As you explore this place, you will discover the spaces that define your university experience.
 Museums and galleries, libraries, sporting event venues, student hangouts and natural spaces are where life happens and where your most powerful memories can be created.

 We are Cutting Edge

 There is more to campus life than class and studying.
-Remember to take time to take care of yourself, meet new people and have fun.
+Remember to take time to take care of yourself, meet new people, and enjoy the journey.